 - Add garlic and cook, stirring, for about 1 minute.

-- Add mushrooms, bell pepper, remaining ¼ teaspoon each of salt and black pepper and crushed red pepper flakes and cook, stirring often, until the pepper have softened and mushrooms have lost some of their moisture, about 5 minutes.
+- Add bell pepper, mushrooms, remaining ¼ teaspoon each of salt and black pepper and crushed red pepper flakes and cook, stirring often, until the bell pepper softens and the mushrooms have released some of their moisture, about 5 minutes.

 - Add kale and cook, stirring occasionally, until wilted, about 2 to 3 minutes.